 amount = params['amount']

-# For this example we assume that you have activated the transaction id in the Fyber dashboard
+# For this example we assume that you have included the transaction id in the DT Console

 # If you have not, you can remove the following line